crow-browser/seed/docs/content/getting-started/fileStructure.md

 The `version` key is used to specify information about the product you are building. `product` is the Firefox branch you are building against. `version` is the version of Firefox you are building against, which will vary with the branch.
 Here `firefox` refers to the stable branch of Firefox.

-`buildOptions` provides a number of internal toggles for how Gluon builds your project.
+`buildOptions` provides a number of internal toggles for how Samurai builds your project.

 ## Configs

-The configs folder stores a combination of config files that are required by Firefox and assets required by Gluon.
-By default there are only [`mozconfig` files](https://firefox-source-docs.mozilla.org/build/buildsystem/mozconfigs.html), Gluon should generate most parts of this config for you.
+The configs folder stores a combination of config files that are required by Firefox and assets required by Samurai.
+By default there are only [`mozconfig` files](https://firefox-source-docs.mozilla.org/build/buildsystem/mozconfigs.html), Samurai should generate most parts of this config for you.
 The only part that you will need to change is the source control repo:

 ```bash
 ac_add_options --with-app-name=${binName}